 - b) You may be moving house and have a need to store your mattresses until the move is complete.
 Some people sell their old home before they have decided on a new one – or before they are able to move into their new home.
 They may have sold their property, but the seller that has accepted their bid may be in a chain and cannot move out for a few weeks.

 People in this position, where they have to wait a while until their new house is vacant, often stay with relatives, good friends or even in a hotel or motel.
 Their mattresses have to be stored properly if they are to remain in good condition.
 It doesn’t take much for a mattress to deteriorate in damp climate conditions, or even to become contaminated with bugs or molds when not used and open to the air.

 How to Store a Mattress – Keep it Clean

-Before putting any mattress into store, it is important to give it a good clean.
+Before putting any mattress into the store, it is important to give it a good clean.
 A mattress that has seen continual use is likely to contain bacteria and even a few mold spores.
 In some cases, it might even be infected by bugs or their eggs.
 It is very important to remove all such contaminants from your mattress prior to storing it.
 Storing a mattress correctly involves first removing all such contamination.

-If you know how to store a mattress with best care you may consider professional cleaning before putting your mattress into storage.
+If you know how to store a mattress with the best care you may consider professional cleaning before putting your mattress into storage.
 Alternatively, clean it yourself: